fzavalloni/GetDiskStorageID/README.md

 # GetDiskStorageID

-Program which get all phisycal information about a disk.
-It was built specially to get the Disk ID of iSCSI Disks in a Windows Server.
-The Windows Server does not have anything by design to bring this information.
+Program which get all physical information about a disk.
+It was built specially to get the Disk ID of iSCSI Disks of a Windows Server because it does not have anything by design to bring this kind of information.

 # Parameters